Spirizeon/becoming-snowden/README.md

-# Satoshi-Roadmap
+# becoming snowden
-This is the roadmap for all the associates in the Satoshi Lab @ NTL-AP.
+This is the roadmap for going from zero to hero in cybersecurity & blockchain.
 It covers the fields of Blockchain and Cyber Security.

 ## Prerequisites
 The following concepts/courses are required to move further into the fields: